techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 2. **Part A – Arrays with Words (10–15 min)** — random chooser using an array of strings.
 3. **Part B – Rock–Paper–Scissors with Arrays (15–20 min)** — demo using an array of images.
 4. **Part C – Crashy Bird Build (30–35 min)** — full game build using arrays and loops.
-5. **Reflection & Extensions (5–10 min)** — connect arrays to other games and concepts from the term.
+5. **Reflection & Extensions (5–10 min)** — connect arrays to other games and to concepts from the term.

 ---